Learn more on how Ipswich City Council is delivering the Resource Recovery Strategy on Shape Your Ipswich.

-Give bottles and jars a light clean if necessary and remove lids (plastic or metal lids can go in your yellow-top recycle bin) and any plastic/metal rings or tabs.
+- Give bottles and jars a light clean if necessary and remove lids (plastic or metal lids can also go in your yellow-lid recycle bin) and any plastic/metal rings or tabs.

 Recyclable vs. non-recyclable glass

 Not all types of glass are accepted for recycling.
-In order to keep recyclable glass pure, it’s important that you don’t mix non-recyclable and recyclable glass types at Council’s glass collection points:
+In order to keep recyclable glass pure, it’s important that you don’t mix non-recyclable and recyclable glass types:

 Council glass collection points

-Please note that no container refund is paid to residents who drop their glass at council collection points.
+- Please note that no container refund is paid to residents who drop their glass at council collection points.
 Container refunds are only applicable to eligible containers disposed of at special container disposal stations under the Queensland Container Refund Scheme (CRS).
-While glass containers that are marked as eligible for the Queensland Container Refund Scheme may be dropped off at any of council's below glass collection points, no refund will apply (see following paragraph for more info about the CRS).
+While glass containers that are marked as eligible for the Queensland Container Refund Scheme may be dropped off at any of council's below glass collection points, no refund will apply.